MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/faqs.md

 Yes, as a preview offering, you can configure Azure AD conditional access for Azure Information Protection.

 When a user opens a document that is protected by Azure Information Protection, administrators can now block or grant access to users in their tenant, based on the standard conditional access controls.
 Requiring multi-factor authentication (MFA) is one of the most commonly requested conditions.
-Another one is that devices must be [compliant with your Intune policies](/intune/protect/conditional-access-intune-common-ways-use) so that for example, mobile devices meet your password requirements and a minimum operating system version, and computers must be domain-joined.
+Another one is that devices must be [compliant with your Intune policies](/intune/protect/conditional-access-intune-common-ways-use) so that, for example, mobile devices meet your password requirements and a minimum operating system version, and computers must be domain-joined.

 For more information and some walk-through examples, see the following blog post: [Conditional Access policies for Azure Information Protection](https://cloudblogs.microsoft.com/enterprisemobility/2017/10/17/conditional-access-policies-for-azure-information-protection/).